ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.pl-pl.md

 The use of `docker-compose` is not possible.

-Please beware that images need to be built with an **AMD architecture**.
+Please be aware that images need to be built with an **AMD architecture**.

 #### High-availability